gnodi/danf/README.md

 - A perfect isomorphism allowing to use the same code on both client and server sides (in a standard node.js coding style).
 - A homogeneous way to handle all kind of events (HTTP requests, socket messages, commands, DOM events, ...).
 - An original abstraction layer over [Async.js](https://github.com/caolan/async) to manage asynchronicity.
-- A helper to develop ultra performant ajax applications supporting deep linking.
+- A helper to develop ultra performant AJAX and "real time" applications supporting deep linking.
 - A natural approach to share your modules and use others just using [npm](https://www.npmjs.com/).
 - Some other helpful sub features to easily manage cookies, session, ...